ページ内を移動するためのリンクです。

 The life tables in the Japanese Mortality Database are consistent with the Human Mortality Database, which is an international mortality database, and are optimized and comprehensively reorganized for mortality research.
 The official life table is a life table that represents the latest mortality situation in Japan as official statistics.

 For this reason, the Japanese Mortality Database adopts a uniform format and estimation method, and the figures are sometimes revised retrospectively due to the development of the methods.
+Due to these differences in objectives and methods, life expectancy of the two show roughly the same trends, but not exactly the same.

 Please be aware of these points when using this database.